-Cloud migrations present a significant shift for FinTech applications and their organizations.
+Cloud migrations present a significant shift for healthcare software, medical equipment, and provider organizations.
 Not only are architectures and infrastructures being improved, but so are the workflows and staffing resources needed to get everything accomplished in both the short and long term.
 Considering the number of transformative changes occurring, it is not uncommon for timelines to take much longer than originally anticipated with many taking at least a year for an initial phase to be completed.

 - Cloud environments can be configured to best practices from scratch in days or weeks.
-However, the steep learning curve and application compatibility issues will inevitably cause some schedules to slip. - For FinTech application providers that connect to their customers, engaging each customer for new network connections, firewall rules, DNS, or other changes may present the greatest scheduling challenge.
+However, the steep learning curve and application compatibility issues will inevitably cause some schedules to slip. - For healthcare application providers that connect to their customers, engaging each customer on issues from new network connections, firewall rules, DNS, or other changes may present the greatest scheduling challenge.

-Often many of these cloud migration challenges are either not considered, or under-appreciated in the planning phase.
+Often many of these cloud migration challenges are either not considered or under-appreciated in the planning phase.
 By getting in front of these questions early in the planning process, organizations can minimize the time to success and improve business outcomes.

-Trustgrid enables seamless transitions to the cloud for FinTech application providers that must integrate to core banking data
+Trustgrid enables seamless transitions to the cloud for healthcare technology providers that must integrate to on-premise data sources

-Trustgrid's software-defined connectivity was designed for FinTech application providers connecting to customer environments.
-As an application-specific networking solution, it has been engineered to facilitate seamless cloud migrations by securely connecting cloud environments to on-premise networks.
+Trustgrid's software-defined connectivity was designed for healthcare technology providers connecting to customer environments.
+As an application-specific networking solution, it has been engineered to facilitate seamless cloud migrations by securely connecting cloud environments to on-premise networks and devices.